agrisemantics/gacs-qip/docs/index.md

 principles underlying GACS.
 It is intended to serve as a living document that will be amended as GACS evolves.

-Inasmuch as GACS is a SKOS concept scheme, readers will benefit from a basic understanding of [Simple Knowledge Organization Scheme (SKOS)](http://www.w3.org/TR/skos-primer/).
+GACS is expressed as a SKOS concept scheme, so readers will benefit from a basic understanding of [Simple Knowledge Organization Scheme (SKOS)](http://www.w3.org/TR/skos-primer/).